jordinbrouwer/jordinbrouwer/README.md

 ## Hi, nice that you found my GitHub page! 👋

 I'm Jordin, a Software Engineer based in The Netherlands.

-In my free time I've built a various amount of open-source projects of my own like:
+In my free time I enjoy building open-source projects - with one highlight being **[Automatic Role Check](https://github.com/jordinbrouwer/AutomaticRoleCheck)**, a World of Warcraft addon that automatically accepts role-check pop-ups.

-- [Automatic Role Check](https://github.com/jordinbrouwer/AutomaticRoleCheck) - A WoW addon to automatically accept role check pop-ups.
-- [HTTP Status Codes](https://github.com/logiek/http-status-codes) - A package enumerating the HTTP Status Codes.
-- [Raidbots API](https://github.com/logiek/raidbots-api) - A package which incorporates existing reports and static data from the Raidbots API.
-- [Laravel Reading Time](https://github.com/logiek/laravel-reading-time) - A package which makes it easy to calculate the estimated reading time for a given piece of content with Laravel.
-- [Laravel Google Lighthouse](https://github.com/logiek/laravel-google-lighthouse) - A package that provides a wrapper for Google Lighthouse to audit the quality of web pages with Laravel.

 If you have any 💬, you can reach me via [LinkedIn](https://www.linkedin.com/in/jordinbrouwer) or [mail me](mailto:git@jordinbrouwer.nl).